J-Paul0815/SmartHome/Projects/HomeAssistant_LoRaWAN/Readme.md

 ### Prerequisites:
 - Installed Home Assistant
 - with HACS set up
-- with MQTT set up
+- with MQTT set up (only if use of Chirpstack as HA (intern) Integration)

 ### Integration Install